UniStuttgart-VISUS/visus-msftrepo/README.md

 | `repo_src` | The URL where the repository definition is downloaded from. | OS-dependent                                      |
 | `key_id`   | The ID of the GPG key used with the repository.             | 0xEB3E94ADBE1229CF                                |
 | `key_src`  | The URL where the GPG key is downloaded from.             | https://packages.microsoft.com/keys/microsoft.asc   |

+## Limitations

+Only the distributions listed in `metadata.json` are supported.

 ## Development